julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 Artemisia isn’t just medicine.
 She’s a witch’s herb — full of magic, mystery, and protection.

-Across cultures, she’s been burned to cleanse spaces, worn to ward off illness, and brewed in teas to sharpen dreams or deepen trance states.
+Across cultures, she’s been **burned to cleanse spaces, worn to ward off illness, and brewed in teas to sharpen dreams or deepen trance states**.
 In Balkan folk traditions, she’s gathered in the waxing moon, hung above doors, or steeped in moonwater for midsummer rituals.

 Here are a few ways witches and folk healers use *Artemisia annua*: